A woman is entering her credit card information into a laptop, while sitting on a couch.

 Are there charges to send money with a credit card?

 Yes, when sending money with a credit card, you can expect to pay fees.
-In some cases, there will also be a higher interest rate on paying it back.
+In some cases, the resulting balance will also have a higher interest rate.

-Some credit card companies treat money sent from your card through an app or money transfer service as a cash advance.
+Some credit card companies treat a money transfer from your card through an app or money transfer service as a cash advance.
 So, on top of any transfer fees charged by the app or service, you may also have to pay a cash advance fee.
-This is usually a percentage of the total amount of your transaction (which could be 3% or 5%), or a flat fee (usually around $10) whichever is greater.
+Cash advance fees are usually a percentage of the total amount of your transaction (which could be 3% or 5%) or a flat fee (usually around $10), whichever is greater.
 If you use an ATM to take out a cash advance, you might also have to pay additional ATM fees.

-In many cases, a cash advance will require you to pay an interest rate higher than what you pay for credit card purchases.
+In many cases, a cash advance has a higher interest rate than what you pay for credit card purchases.
 Look at your latest credit card statement to find out the exact rate.

 How much money can you send with a credit card?